aniketrajnish/aniketrajnish.github.io/docs/twoopposites.md

 * The next step would be to make the environment around react to the light rays emitted by the player.
 * This would involve two steps-

 1. Making the light ray stop when it hits an object.
-This is done by raycasting along the light rays that GL draws and checking if we've hit something. <br>
+This is done by raycasting along the light rays that GL draws and checking if we've hit something.
 <img src="../files/RaycastHit.png" style="width:100%">

-2. Making the sprite color of the object depend upon its distance from the light source. <br>
+2. Making the sprite color of the object depend upon its distance from the light source.
 <img src="../files/spritecol.png" style="width:100%">

 ### Final Output